*NEWS FLASH ALERT*

 Bobby Kennedy instantly knew something was wrong.
 The Director of the F.B.I. and Bobby hated each other, and Hoover never called him at home.

-Taking the phone from his wife he said, “This is the Attorney General.”
+He took the phone from his wife, “This is the Attorney General.”

 “Hold for the Director, please.”
 After a series of clicks, Hoover came on the line.
 “I have news for you,” Hoover said, his voice flat and without emotion.
 “The president’s been shot.”